texfaq/texfaq.github.io/FAQ-footnpp.md

 [LaTeX internal mechanism](./FAQ-addtoreset.html).
-Sadly, the place in the document where the page number is stepped is unpredictable, not (''tidily'') at the end of the printed page; so changing the footnote number only ever works by 'luck'.
+Sadly, the place in the document where the page number is stepped is unpredictable, not (''tidily'') at the end of the printed page; so changing the footnote number only ever works by ''luck''.

 As a result, resetting footnotes is inevitably a complicated process, using labels of some sort.
 It's nevertheless important, given the